fabiodellanna/docsify-poc/docs/README.md

 256 \*\*

 \* This notification service can only be used with delivery instruction ZAW3233.
-\*\* This notification service can only be used with the additional service “SA”.
+\*\* This notification service can only be used with the additional service "SA".

 Note: this kind of notification services cannot be used for notime.
 For notime notification please contact your notime agent.